Richard L. Cevoli

 Richard L. Cevoli (October 24, 1919 - January 18, 1955) served as a United States Naval Aviator and carrier fighter pilot during World War II and the Korean War.
 Decorated for valor in both conflicts, Cevoli reached the rank of Commander before he was killed in a plane crash in 1955.

 Pre-military

 Richard Leo Cevoli was a lifelong resident of East Greenwich.
 He graduated from La Salle Academy and later from Rhode Island State College, where he earned a degree in civil engineering.
 He worked for the engineering firm, Merritt, Chapman & Scott, and joined the Navy a month after the attack on Pearl Harbor.

 Military career

 World War II

 While serving with Fighting Squadron 18 (VF-18) aboard the U.S.S.
 Intrepid, Cevoli and other members of the squadron strafed a Japanese battleship during the Battle of Leyte Gulf, silencing many of its guns.
-The following day, he scored a hit with a 500lb bomb, disabling a Japanese aircraft carrier.
+The following day, he scored a hit with a 500lb bomb, disabling the Japanese aircraft carrier Zuihō on 25 October 1944.
 Cevoli is also credited with four confirmed air victories and three probables during his service with VF-18.